Key of Solomon: Manuscripts and textual history

 A Hebrew text survives in two versions, one kept at the British Library, on a parchment manuscript, separated in BL Oriental MSS 6360 and 14759.
 The BL manuscript was dated to the 16th century by its first editor Greenup (1912), but is now thought to be somewhat younger, dating to the 17th or 18th century.
 The discovery of a second Hebrew text in the library of Samuel H. Gollancz was published by his son Hermann Gollancz in 1903, who also published a facsimile edition in 1914.
 Gollancz's manuscript had been copied in Amsterdam, in the Sephardic cursive Solitreo script, and is less legible than the BL text.
 The Hebrew text is not considered the original.
 It is rather a late Jewish adaptation of a Latin or Italian Clavicula text.
 The BL manuscript is probably the archetype of the Hebrew translation, and Gollancz's manuscript a copy of the BL one.

+Abramo Colorni translated the Hebrew Sefer Mafteah Shelomoh into Italian and Latin around 1580 at the request of the Duke of Mantua.
+According to Jütte, this could possibly be an original work synthesized by Colorni and not a translation at all, with the Hebrew version being in fact a translation from Colorni's Latin or Italian versions.
+However, he believes it is not possible to conclusively determine the philological origin and nature of the work, since there are differences in the 17th and 18th French century manuscripts which claim to be based on Colorni.
+Robert Mathiesen believed the Greek version to be the original.

 A French edition titled La véritable Magie Noire ou Le secret des secrets (The True Black Magic or The secret of secrets) is kept at the Bibliothèque Nationale de France.
 It is a translation from Hebrew by Iroé-Grego, dated 1750.

 An English edition based on the manuscripts of the British Library was published by S. L. MacGregor Mathers in 1889.
 L. W. de Laurence in 1914 published The Greater Key of Solomon, directly based on Mathers' edition, to which he made alterations in an attempt to advertise his mail-order business (for example by inserting instructions like "after burning one-half teaspoonful of Temple Incense" along with ordering information for the incense).